AlexBestoso/MorningStarEngine/README.md

 </p>
 <ul>
 <li>[New] The "Edit" option in the dev page 'File' drop down will be modified to allow you to change the project's name.</li>
-<li>[New] Overhaul the project management classes, implement xml parsing functionality for project and global configuration and standardization.</li>
 <li>The compile button will be created which will allow you to generate standalone binaries for the projects you made.</li>
 <li>Will implment TCP/IP socket server and client compatibility to allow for the creation of networked applications.</li>
 <li>Might update the color scheme so that it's actually visually pleasing on the eyes.</li>